ortiz-antonio/frontend-mentor/README.md

-# Parcel project with pug and sass for Frontend mentor challenges
+# Parcel project with pug and scss for Frontend mentor challenges